How are weather decisions made?

 It’s dark outside, the quiet before the dawn when most of the State College Area School District community is still sleeping.

-But with snow bearing down or falling fast, Superintendent Bob O’Donnell and Transportation Director Van Swauger often are wide awake, their day already started.
+But with snow bearing down or falling fast, Superintendent Curtis Johnson and Transportation Director Van Swauger often are wide awake, their day already started.

-During the winter, O’Donnell and Swauger often rise early to begin determining whether the district will announce a 2-hour delay, 3-hour-delay or cancel school because of the weather.
+During the winter, Johnson and Swauger often rise early to begin determining whether the district will announce a 1-hour, 2-hour or 3-hour-delay, or cancel school, because of the weather.
 After carefully considering information from various sources, they make the call for almost 7,000 students and their families — school as usual, a shorter morning or closure.

 The essential question for the district: Are the conditions safe for all students to arrive at school from home in a safe manner?